-65 Methods
+2 Methods

 Here we perform two groups of model experiments with the CESM2 global climate model (Danabasoglu et al., 2020).
 The experimental setup is visualized in Fig. 1b.
-In the first experiments (hereafter Group A), we alter simulated ice nucleation only, which results in lower SLF for schemes

-- with stronger ice nucleation.
-In the second (Group B), we alter ice nucleation while adjusting the WBF process to maintain constant global mean cloud phase at observed levels.
-Group A experiments allow us to assess the role of cloud phase bias in models with strong uncompensated ice nucleation, while Group B represents distinct plausible realizations of mixed-phase clouds.
-Except for the differences described herein, simulations are carried out with the model version used in CMIP6 at its 1.25°x0.9° - 75 resolution.
-Within CESM2, microphysical processes pertaining to the formation and development of stratiform mixed-phase clouds - including ice nucleation and WBF - are treated by the (Gettelman & Morrison (2015) microphysics scheme.
-The physical parameterizations in the atmospheric component of CESM2, the Community Atmosphere Model version 6 (CAM6) are described by (Gettelman et al., 2019).
-For each experiment, we ran two 10-year simulations having fixed sea surface temperatures - 80 (SSTs).
+In the first experiments (hereafter Group A), we alter simulated ice nucleation only, which results in lower SLF for schemes with stronger ice nucleation.
+In the second (Group B), we alter ice nucleation while adjusting the WBF process to maintain observed global mean cloud phase.
+Group A experiments demonstrate the role of cloud phase bias in models with strong uncompensated ice nucleation, while Group B represents distinct plausible realizations of mixed-phase clouds.
+Except for the differences described herein, simulations are carried out with the CMIP6 model version at its 1.25°x0.9° resolution.
+Within CESM2, microphysical processes pertaining to stratiform mixed-phase clouds - including ice nucleation and WBF - are treated by the (Gettelman & Morrison (2015) microphysics scheme.
+The physical parameterizations in CESM2's atmospheric component, the Community Atmosphere Model version 6 (CAM6), are described by (Gettelman et al., 2019).
+For each experiment, we ran two 10-year simulations having fixed sea surface temperatures (SSTs).
 One simulation has present-day climatology while the other has SSTs uniformly raised by 4°C (Cess et al., 1989).
 Cloud feedbacks were then evaluated using a kernel method described later in this section.

 In the first set of experiments (Group A), we tested the default model (hereafter referred to as Default) as well as three alternative ice nucleation realizations (listed in Table 1).
-In CESM2, an aerosol-sensitive ice nucleation scheme (Hoose et al., 2010) is enabled by default.
+In CESM2, an aerosolsensitive ice nucleation scheme (Hoose et al., 2010) is enabled by default.
 However, an overlooked limit on ice number negates this ice number source to zero, reducing the Hoose scheme's influence to small ice mass sources.
 For our second experiment, we correct the problematic limit to avoid negating the Hoose scheme's direct impact on ice number (experiment Hoose (A)).
-We additionally test the model with all local ice nucleation terms set to zero (No INPs (A)).
-Lastly, we test the aerosolindependent strong ice nucleation source of CESM1 (Meyers et al., 1992) (hereafter Meyers (A)).
+We additionally test the model with all local ice nucleation terms set to zero (No INPs (A)) and with the aerosol-independent strong ice nucleation source of CESM1 (Meyers et al., 1992) (hereafter Meyers (A)).